da1la/Thinkpad-A285-Hackintosh/README.md

 # ThinkPad A285 Hackintosh

- **Thanks to Collin8000 for T14 Gen1 /Efi folder which used as base for this setup**
+ **Thanks to Collin8000 for T14 Gen1 Efi folder which used as base for this setup**

 ## 📝 Specifications